Artificial-Rookie/Longtail_DA-master/README.md

 # Rethinking Class-Balanced Methods for Long-Tailed Visual Recognition from a Domain Adaptation Perspective
 [[Arxiv](https://arxiv.org/abs/2003.10780)]

-This is PyTorch implementation of the above CVPR 2020 paper.
+This is PyTorch implementation of the above CVPR 2020 paper with another dataset bdd100k.

 #### Abstract